Understanding the Use of e-Prints on Reddit and 4chan's Politically Incorrect Board: Results

-The linked e-print is a study on the characterization, evolution, and influence that different Web communities have with respect to memes.
-One of the key findings from this paper is that racist memes are pervasive in fringe communities like r/The\_Donald and /pol/.
-Further, the authors found that r/The\_Donald, in particular, was the most \emph{efficient} community for propagating memes to other communities.
-In other words, this e-print was being twisted to fit a community's agenda that the e-print specifically called out, an agenda that eventually resulted in r/The\_Donald being banned from Reddit completely.
+However, our examination of the linked e-Print~\cite{Zannettou_2018} shows racist memes are pervasive in fringe communities like r/The\_Donald and /pol/, and r/The\_Donald was the most \emph{efficient} community for propagating memes to other communities.
+Therefore, it contradicts with the argument made by the r/The\_Donald moderators.
+This example shows a misinterpretation of research findings in the linked e-Print to appear to support the statement made by The\_Donald moderators.